desilinguist/wordalignui/README.md

 wordalignui
 ===========

 This is a simple Java application for creating bilingual word alignments.
-I wrote this when I was in graduate school and working on bilingual word alignments for my research in statistical machine translation.
+It was originally written by [Rebecca Hwa](http://www.cs.pitt.edu/~hwa/).
+I modified it to add some new functionality while working on bilingual word alignments for my research in statistical machine translation in graduate school.
 A detailed manual for how to use the application is in 'doc/manual.htm'.
+Note that this application is based heavily

 [![screenshot](https://raw.github.com/desilinguist/wordalignui/master/doc/MakeLink.gif)](#screenshot)\